The Guernsey Green Fund

 Its use must not be misleading.
 For example due consideration should be given to the placement of the logo on stationery or the homepage of an investment manager’s website if other funds within its portfolio are not designated as Guernsey Green Funds.

-A Scheme must cease to use the Guernsey Green Fund logo as soon as possible after its designation has been removed.
-For the avoidance of doubt use of the words Guernsey Green Fund are separately restricted under Rule 5(2) of these Rules.
+A scheme must cease to use the Guernsey Green Fund logo as soon as possible after its designation has been removed.
+For the avoidance of doubt use of the words Guernsey Green Fund is separately restricted under Rule 2.5(2) of these Rules.